mtalala/nextjs-content-cards-2024.2/README_EN.md

 # News Cards Project

 This project consists of a simple news card layout using Next.js with CSS Modules for styling.
-The design includes a vertical list of cards, each containing a date, title, news preview, and interactive tags.
+The design includes a vertical and horizontal list of cards, each containing a date, title, news preview, and interactive tags.

 ## Technologies Used

 - **Next.js** - Framework for React with server-side rendering support
 - **CSS Modules** - Modularized styling for better encapsulation
 - **React** - Library for building user interfaces

 ## Project Structure

-The project consists of the following main files:
+The project consists of the following main files and directories:

 ```
 /
+├── src/
+│   ├── app/
-├── page.js          # Main page component
+│   │   ├── page.js           # Main page component
-├── page.module.css  # Component styling
+│   │   ├── page.module.css   # Component styling for the main page
-├── globals.css      # Global styles
+│   │   ├── globals.css       # Global styles
+│   ├── components/
+│   │   ├── CardColumn/
+│   │   │   ├── CardColumn.js       # Vertical list of news cards
+│   │   │   ├── CardColumn.module.css # Styles for CardColumn
+│   │   ├── CardRow/
+│   │   │   ├── CardRow.js          # Horizontal scrollable news cards
+│   │   │   ├── CardRow.module.css  # Styles for CardRow
 ```

 ## Installation and Execution